Why LLMs might actually lead to AGI

 AI progress is bounded by research iteration speed and the total amount of energy available for computation.

 Research speed means how quickly we can test ideas and make them work in practice.
-Think of it as the time between researchers conceptualizing “thinking models”, and o1 showing on ChatGPT.
+Think of it as the time between researchers conceptualizing “thinking models”, and o1 being live on ChatGPT.

 Better algorithms, evals, and model architectures are all research outputs that give us more “intelligence”.
-New chips, scaling methods, and infrastructure optimizations (also research), give us more FLOPs per watt.
+New chips, scaling methods, and infrastructure optimizations give us more FLOPs per watt.

-Energy for computation means how many watts we spend for AI.
+Energy for computation means how many watts we have for running AI.
 Building more datacenters increases our total available wattage.

-Since AI is math operations at scale, more FLOPs means faster iteration.
-Higher FLOPs come from research, and more wattage from datacenter capacity.
+Since AI is just matrix multiplications at scale, more FLOPs means faster iteration.
+More FLOPs come from research, and more wattage from datacenter capacity.
 The combination of the two gives us how many operations we can do, or, how many things we can try.

 Everything is reduced to two variables: research speed and energy.